JetBrains/Qodana/topics/python-draft.md

 ### Analyze pull requests

-If you just finished work and would like to analyze the changes, employ the `--diff-start` option and specify a hash of the commit that will act as a base for comparison:
+To analyze changes in your code, employ the `--diff-start` option and specify a hash of the commit that will act as a base for comparison:

 <tabs group="cli-settings">
     <tab title="Qodana CLI" group-key="qodana-cli">